×

 • Make your plugin accessible by following PatternFly’s accessibility fundamentals.

 • Avoid using other CSS libraries such as Bootstrap or Tailwind.
-They can conflict with PatternFly and will not match the console look and feel.
+They might conflict with PatternFly and not match the rest of the console.
 Plugins should only include styles that are specific to their user interfaces to be evaluated on top of base PatternFly styles.
-Avoid importing styles such as @patternfly/react-styles/*/.css or any styles from @patternfly/patternfly package in your plugin.
+Avoid importing styles such as @patternfly/react-styles/*/.css or any styles from the @patternfly/patternfly package in your plugin.

 • The console application is responsible for loading base styles for all supported PatternFly version(s).